hamad-khawaja/diagram-ai/instructions/rewrite/instructions_azure_rewrite.md

 1. Use correct Azure service names and terminology as defined in the official diagrams library documentation: https://diagrams.mingrammer.com/docs/nodes/azure
 2. ALWAYS reference and include the URL https://diagrams.mingrammer.com/docs/nodes/azure in your response
 3. ONLY use Azure components that are available in the diagrams library (see documentation link above)
-4. Include the EXACT class names from the diagrams library in your response (e.g., "AppService" instead of "App Service")
-5. Specify the exact module path for components (e.g., "from diagrams.azure.web import AppService" for App Service)
-6. For EVERY Azure component mentioned, ALWAYS include the full import statement (e.g., "from diagrams.azure.web import AppService")
-7. Ensure all import statements are technically correct and match the actual path in the diagrams library
-8. Pay special attention to case sensitivity in class names (e.g., "Resourcegroups" not "ResourceGroups")
 9. Align with Azure Well-Architected Framework principles
 7. Follow Azure best practices and design patterns
 8. Clarify architectural concepts using Azure-specific terminology